 Following a shortened version of the ritornello theme the voice re-enters with a smoother, more coherent line inviting us to remember what the yoke of sin presages; not that we are likely to forget it because the violin semi-quavers are never far away.

 The three passages which betray the essence of the theme come in the latter part of the movement.
 From bar 68 remorseless, repeated quavers (voice and continuo) are pitted against the violin semi-quavers to convey the gravity of the Lord′s anger.
-Finally the two different, but equally compelling melismas on schwerer—-reinforce and underline the sheer gravity of His wrath.
+Finally the two different, but equally compelling melismas on schwerer—-reinforce and underline the weight and sheer gravity of His wrath.

 This is a statement intended to compel the unwary to wake up and take notice; and who can deny that it succeeds in doing just this!

 By now we are aware that Bach almost certainly looked back over the earlier scores of cantatas written for the same day when planning his new additions to the canon.
 Might a glance at C 46 have reminded himself that a flickering, repeated figure on woodwinds can be very effective as a recitative accompaniment (C 46/2)?
 There flutes were employed but in 102/6 he makes use of the available oboes; and very little else.
 Perhaps it was the image of the twinkling of an eye that suggested the little three-note ′joy′ figure which appears in every bar but the last.
 The message is one of repentance—-it takes a mere flicker of an eye to turn back, become penitent, and prepare yourself for the ultimate judgement.

 This cantata does not lack warnings.
 They are given on a variety of levels and with contrasting degrees of intensity.